NerdyBurner/SAStocks/README.md

 API Keys and Websites
 You'll need API keys for the following services:

 OpenAI: You can get an API key by creating an account on the OpenAI website (https://www.openai.com/).
-The cost is $20 per month plus additional charges based on usage.
+The cost is $20 per month plus additional charges based on usage - You pay per token using the gpt-3.5-turbo rates (subject to change, check open.ai)

 Polygon.io: You can get an API key by creating an account on the Polygon.io website (https://polygon.io/).
 The cost is $30 per month.

 Areas for Improvement
-Aggregated Scores Algorithm: The current algorithm for calculating the aggregated score is quite simple, and it might not accurately reflect the actual sentiment of the news articles.
-This could be improved by using a more sophisticated sentiment scoring algorithm, perhaps one that takes into account more nuanced aspects of the news articles.

-GPT Prompt: The prompt used for GPT-3 could potentially be improved.
-Currently, it asks the model to categorize the sentiment of an article as 'Good', 'Bad', or 'Unknown'.
-This could be expanded to include more nuanced sentiments, or to ask for a more detailed analysis of the article.

-Expanding the Inputs to the Sentiment Analysis: Currently, the application only considers the title and description of each news article for sentiment analysis.
-This could be expanded to include other elements of the articles, such as the main body text, or even comments on the article if available.

-Expand to More Data Sources: Currently, the application only uses news articles from Polygon.io.
-It might be beneficial to include more data sources to get a more comprehensive view of the sentiment around each stock ticker.

-Error Handling and Logging: While the application does some error handling, it could be improved by adding more detailed logging, so that if something goes wrong, it's easier to diagnose the problem.

-Code Optimization: Some parts of the code could potentially be optimized for better performance, especially the parts that involve making requests to external APIs or querying the database.
+Code is currently being optimized - thanks to all involved Model can be tuned with additional inputs and prompt clarification Offline model to be generated
+Gpt-4 analysis to be considered
+Further improvements TBD - You are welcome to contribute!

 Remember to always keep your API keys secure and never share them publicly.